 - Continue to feed half meals to help prevent constipation, bloat, and over-polluting the environment.

-Once you arrive at your final destination, set your Betta tank up.
+Once you’ve parked at your final destination, set your Betta tank up.
 Plug in the heater, filter, and light.
 Add the decorations, live plants, and fill up with dechlorinated water (you may also add in any remaining water you used for partial water changes on the road).

 Just as you did when you first brought your Betta home, you will have to float him in a travel cup or bag so he can acclimate to the temperature of the tank.